Amanda Brinkworth, PhD

 Working with an in vitro skin model prompted Dr. Brinkworth to revisit previous postdoctoral work on B. burgdorferi transmission with Dr. D. Scott Samuels at the University of Montana, where she was extensively trained in tick maintenance and mimicking the tick-rodent enzootic cycle.
 Taken together, her research training has uniquely positioned her to begin an exciting new independent project to investigate early B. burgdorferi infection of human skin following a tick bite.

-Within our newly established Vector-Borne disease laboratory, with Dr. Sujata Chaudhari, Dr. Brinkworth has begun adapting the skin model by altering dermal layer thickness and introducing human blood under the rafts.
+Within our newly established vector biology research laboratory, with Dr. Sujata Chaudhari, Dr. Brinkworth has begun adapting the skin model by altering dermal layer thickness and introducing human blood under the rafts.

 - Bacterial pathogenesis, therapeutic development

-- Graduate Student Educator Award, Department Pathology & Microbiology, UNMC, 2023.
+- Graduate Student Educator Award, Department of Pathology & Microbiology, UNMC, 2023

 - Chlamydia Basic Research Society